Please visit our online Pre-lodgement portal and follow the prompts to lodge your application.

 The context analysis can be separate and larger scaled (1:500) plan which shows adjoining sites and their zonings, building footprints, road patterns and open space.

-A site analysis should be prepared using a survey as a base.
+A site analysis should be prepared using a survey as a base and should include:

 - site dimensions and area